Adapting the lighting

 - the lighting level: most Petzl headlamps have a choice of several modes (maximum, optimum, economic and Boost)

-The wide beam emits close-range light for stationary activities or those requiring slower movement.
+It emits uniform, close-range light for stationary activities or those requiring slower movement.

-This beam concentrates the light to shine long distances and can be precisely aimed.
+It concentrates the light to shine long distances and therefore allows longrange, precise vision.

 Lighting performance needs change in different situations.
 This is why Petzl headlamps offer advanced solutions for lighting management: maximum, optimum, economic and Boost modes.